HarryJackson1996/WeatherApplication/weather_application/README.md

   final String _apiKey = 'INSERT API KEY HERE'
 }
 ```
+3. Now run pub get
-3. Once the API key has been added you should be good to go.
+4. Once the API key has been added you should be good to go.
 You can either run the application on a simulator if you want to debug/alter the application.
 If you just want to view the app you can run the command flutter run --release in the terminal from the root of the Flutter application.

 # Future work/ Todo
  - Include location services: Currently the intial location is defaulted to London.